 - Extract Data Option: – You should select this option if you wish to extract the formulas or values from the workbook.

-Note: Use repair option prior to using extract data option in order to recover maximum data.
+Note: Use the repair option prior to using the extract data option in order to recover maximum data.

 You will have to wait for some time for your file to open.
 If recovered successfully, the file opens.
 Now, you can save it to your PC by using the save as option from the file menu.